Welcome to Plant People, A professional Garden Design and Consultancy Service, working in a sustainable and organic way, wherever possible.

 For safe working practice I would like to suggest the following:

-I can still do consult meetings via Zoom or skype.
+I can do consult meetings via Zoom or skype, providing your signal is ok in your home and garden.

 I can create planting plans, do gardening advice & information sessions, plant identification and pruning advice, gardening lessons and garden design.